MonJamp/revengeMusic/README.md

 # revengeMusic

-Written in C++
+(REVerseENGineerMUSIC) Written in C++

-A command line music program for linux,
-Designed not to play two tracks at once and to be easily used in shell programs, this way key shortcuts and option flags could allow a user to find a creative uses, I intend to release a gui mode and sound file search and create a music program with similar implementation to rofi.

-best case scenario is to mod rofi to play music files
+The aim of this project was to create a music program that would be safe to run from the command line on windows or linux.
+The user should be able to play a single track, file, playlist with key shortcuts or write a GUI program of their own to run it without running into the problems that other command line music programs run into when this is attempted.

 # Building
 ## Dependencies